 The NMSCB Board of Directors strives to ensure the validity, reliability, security and integrity of the Meditation Specialist Certification Program and the School Endorsement Program.
 The Executive Director is responsible for the management of daily activities related to NMSCB’s Values, Mission, Purpose and Policies.

 Susan Taylor, PhD is an internationally renowned teacher of practical ways to integrate western medicine with natural healing traditions.
 Founder of the nationally acclaimed Meditation Specialist Training based on – Evidence-based meditation – Taylor provides the art and science of meditation as well as the technology behind it to give the most comprehensive training currently available.
 Dr Taylor has authored several best-selling publications including Feeling Good Matters: The Yoga of Mind, Medicine, and Healing, The Vital Energy Program, and The Healing Power of Meditation CD series, appeared in The American Journal of Physiology and many national magazines.
 She holds a PhD in Nutritional Biochemistry from Case Western Reserve Medical School, an MS in Human Nutrition with Columbia Medical School and founder of the Center for Meditation Science.

-Dr. Taylor’s latest seminar series, the Yoga of Mind Medicine and Healing is forthcoming in early 2016.
+Dr. Taylor’s latest Meditate with Me is forthcoming in summer 2017.
 For press inquiries or booking Dr. Susan Taylor for a workshop, conference, media program or publication please contact the Director of Communications here.

 Board of Directors

 Nick Hall, PH.D.